BlackWhiteYoshi/Blazor.TSRuntime/README.md

 # TSRuntime
-A typed JSRuntime for easy js-module management and more guidance.
+A typed JSRuntime for automatic js-module management and more guidance.

 # TODO
  * XML Summaries